Do you require more options for creating and editing websites quickly? Do you want to make editing easier while avoiding creating new code each time?

 - dynamic visibility;

-You can create custom pages, and quickly add the fields you need.
+You can quickly create custom pages and add the fields you require.

-Developer: previously Delicious Brains Team, but recently WP Engine.
+Developer: formerly Delicious Brains Team, but now WP Engine.

-What is ACF?
-It is another popular plugin.
-The primary purpose of the plugin is to help you create custom fields, so its functionality is much less than that of JetEngine.
-But there is everything you need to make advanced custom fields.
+What exactly is ACF?
+It is yet another well-known plugin.
+Because the plugin’s primary purpose is to assist you in creating custom fields, its functionality is significantly less than that of JetEngine.
+However, you have everything you need to create advanced custom fields.

-Like JetEngine, the ACF plugin is for advanced users.
-And to use it, you need to understand the possibilities that it gives.
+The ACF plugin, like JetEngine, is intended for advanced users.
+And in order to use it, you must first understand the possibilities it provides.

 - the repeater field;